Render the object

 The Last, First.
 The First, Last.

 “Your first born,” I said.
 She laughed and repeated, “My first born.”
-Then she closed her eyes and didn’t open them again.
+Then, a little later, she closed her eyes and didn’t open them again.

-I remember my first birthday.
+On my first birthday.
 I stood on the stoop of the small trailer we first called home.
-Below me, on a little table-stand, a cake with one candle.
+Below me, on a little table-stand, a cake with one lit candle.
 Beyond the candle stood Mom, pregnant with my brother, looking down into the view-finder of a top-view Kodak box camera.
 “Smile,” she told me.

 I remember Daddy squatting beside me, his hand on my back, steadying me.
 I vaguely remember him saying, “Blow.”